 Gov. Roy Cooper has pushed to move Confederate monuments off of public property and into museums.

-But on Wednesday, the N.C.
+But in August, the N.C.
 Historical Commission cited a state law passed in 2015 in declining to approve Gov. Cooper’s request.

 That means the Confederate monuments will not be moved from the State Capitol grounds.
 It also means that other public monuments across North Carolina will stay put.